xnau/pardibee/readme.txt

 == Changelog ==

 = 1.7.5 =
-* fallback methods when using AJAX searches and session not available
+* provides fallback methods when using AJAX searches and session not available
 * improved "thanks" shortcodes for signup and record forms
 * shortcodes and auto paragraphs option for rich text